kstenerud/streamux/README.md

 Initiator message
 -----------------

-Before sending any other messages, a peer must send an initiator message.
-The initiator message is not acknowledged by the other peer.
-Each peer sends its own initiator message.
+Before sending any other messages, each peer must send an initiator message.
+A peer may not send any more messages until it has responded to the *other* peer's initiator message.

 ### Message Layout